nilmeh/CS35L_Project/README.md

 ## Local Deployment Instructions

-Follow these steps to run the project locally on your machine:
+Follow these steps to run the project locally on your machine (TAs can skip step 2 and 4):

 ### 1. Prerequisites
 - **Node.js** (v18 or higher recommended)